 Separate names with a comma.

-Discussion in 'ONE ON ONES IN CHARACTER' started by SpaceCowboyEin, Aug 9, 2016.
+Discussion in 'ROLEPLAY GRAVEYARD' started by SpaceCowboyEin, Aug 9, 2016.

 "Every blade of grass gets burned in fire of the Cutters."